fenhl/ootrstats/README.md

     * the current multiworld tournament settings
     * Hell Mode
     * a version of the random settings script adjusted for compatibility with main Dev
+* `--world-counts`: Each seed will override the value of the `world_count` setting to be equal to its seed ID (plus 1 because seed IDs start at 0).
+Restricts the `--num-seeds` option to a maximum of 255.
+Cannot be combined with `--rsl`.

 ## Subcommands